COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 No DDLm attributes are currently defined that require more than one level of nesting.
 If such attributes are defined, these guidelines will be extended.

-1. Key:value pairs are presented with no internal whitespace around the `:` character.
+1. Key:value pairs are presented with no internal white space around the `:` character.
 2. The key is delimited by single quotes (`'`).
 If this is not possible, the rules for text strings (2.1) are followed.
 3. Key:value pairs are separated by `min whitespace`.
 4. Keys appear in alphabetical order.
-5. There is no whitespace between the opening and closing braces and the first/last key:value pair.
+5. There is no white space between the opening and closing braces and the first/last key:value pair.
 6. Where application of the rules for loop or attribute-value layout require an internal line break, the table should be presented as a multi-line compound object.